 I spoke to a former officer in the royal navy to get an insight into the sleep problems they face.

-On ships there is always some background noise, but it’s possible to get used to it so that it doesn’t disturb your sleep.
+On ships, there is always some background noise, but it’s possible to get used to it so that it doesn’t disturb your sleep.
 There’s no point in worrying about the various sounds as there’s nothing you can do about it.

 Practice makes perfect

 This training is particularly useful when soldiers are sleep deprived.
-Mastering skills means that muscle memory kicks in, allowing them to carry on performing their duties, no matter how tired they feel.
+Mastering skills means that muscle memory allows them to carry on performing their duties when tired.